Jo2seph/Global-Layoffs-Data-Analysis-using-SQL/README.md

 Companies with the highest layoff in a single day are Google(12000), Meta(11000), Amazon(10000), Microsoft(10000), Ericsson(8500).

 #### Layoffs by Country
 .
-United states had the highest number of layoffs in these 3 years.
+United states had the highest number of layoffs in these 3 years, with 256,559 employees laid off in the United States.
+Out of 51 countries in the dataset the U.S Accounted for 70% of layoffs in the 3years timesframe.

 ![Top 10 countries with the most layoffs2](https://github.com/user-attachments/assets/66834715-d3c9-4653-9ba3-fc24e812eb85)

 Checking the locations in US having the most number of layoffs

-![United States Layoffs By Locations ](https://github.com/user-attachments/assets/f9c98e41-fcf9-4049-b9b3-430a993a07c7)
+![United States Layoffs By Locations ](https://github.com/user-attachments/assets/f9c98e41-fcf9-4049-b9b3-430a993a07c7) The San Francisco Bay Area had the highest Number of layoffs in the united states